-The Lionhead region, located south of the Madison River and Hebgen Lake, is renowned for its high-altitude routes.
+Located south of the Madison River and Hebgen Lake, it's renowned for its high-altitude routes.

 Almost all routes involve some rising, but the upward efforts are rewarded with spectacular views.

-Freeheel and Wheel, West Yellowstone's finest bike rental businesses, rent mountain bikes on an hourly or daily basis.
+Freeheel and Wheel, West Yellowstone's finest bike rental businesses, rent out mountain bikes hourly or daily.